You Should Be Using A Content Management System

-It was almost impossible for the average small business owner to do it themselves, and because of the time involved (changing a phone number page-by-page for example) it could get expensive to have even basic updates done for you.
+It was almost impossible for the average small business owner to do it themselves, and because of the time involved (changing a phone number one page at a time for example) it could get expensive to have even basic updates done for you.

 Many business owners did not understand the value of having a website, and so the extra costs of keeping content updated seemed like a ridiculous expense to many of them.

 Much has changed since then.
-Google and other search engines now rank your site based on three things:
+Google and other search engines still rank your site based on three primary criteria:

 Running your site on a Content Management System (CMS) is a major step towards accomplishing these goals.